imahdio/CSS-Essential-Training/01-Getting Started/README.md

 >2. cropping image to appropriate size width
 >
 >-apple's Retina display is a trademarked term coined by Apple, and is used to describe their high pixel density screens.
 Other manufacturers have their own high pixel density screens.
--pixel density refers to how many pixels are contained within a space , usually measured by pixels per inch, or PPI for short (**which determine actual resolution**), and sometimes referred to as dots per inch or DPI.
+-pixel density refers to how many pixels are contained within a space, usually measured by pixels per inch, or PPI for short (**which determine actual resolution**), and sometimes referred to as dots per inch or DPI.
 >- [more info about PPI calculation method is in here](https://www.calculatorsoup.com/calculators/technology/ppi-calculator.php)
 >- [this source demonstrate PPI(actual resolution) vs DPI(*in my point of view , common or general resolution*) concepts for each specific mobile phone.](https://devhints.io/resolutions)
 >